 6 – Volunteer Trustees meeting 5 times a year

-14 – Hours of presentations on great artists to local children
+14 – Hours of presentations on the history of flight to local children

 21 – Priory pupils in the parade samba band